-The Department offers a program of advanced graduate study leading to the Doctor of Philosophy degrees in Computer Engineering and in Computer Science.
-The graduate of this program will be able to meet the highest standards of preparation for leadership in the computer science or engineering profession, including research, leaching and leadership in high-technology industry and governmental agencies.
+The department offers a program of advanced graduate study leading to the Doctor of Philosophy degrees in Computer Engineering and in Computer Science.
+The graduate of this program will be able to meet the highest standards of preparation for leadership in the computer science or engineering profession, including research, teaching and leadership in high-technology industry and governmental agencies.
 A Ph.D.
-Applicant's Guide is available from the Department.
+Applicant's Guide is available from the department.

-Application for admission to doctoral study will be evaluated on an individual basis by the Department's graduate programs committee.
+Application for admission to doctoral study will be evaluated on an individual basis by the department's graduate programs committee.
 Usually, the following four criteria must be met:

-- 1-The-applicant-should-have-scores-of-at-least-145-(verbal)-and-150-(quantitative)-on-the-Graduate-Record Examination-(GRE)-and-a GPA-of-at-least 3-3-(out-of-4-0-maximum)-in-previous-graduate-work- - 1.
-The applicant should have a combined score (verbal + quantitative) of at least 300 on the Graduate Record Examination (GRE) and a GPA of at least 3.3 (out of 4.0 maximum) in previous graduate work.
-GRE scores more than five years old are normally not acceptable; - 2.
+- 1. The applicant should have a combined score (verbal + quantitative) of at least 300 on the Graduate Record Examination (GRE) and a GPA of at least 3.3 (out of 4.0 maximum) in previous graduate work.
+GRE scores more than five years old are normally not acceptable. - 2.
 The applicant must have a master's degree in Engineering, Computer Science or a related discipline awarded by a recognized institution.
 Thesis option is preferred.
-This requirement may be waived under exceptional circumstances (see B.S. to Ph.D. programs earlier in the College of Engineering and Computer Science section of the catalog). - 3.
-The applicant must provide three reference letters (at least two from academia) that address the student's research potential, motivation, relative academic achievement and personality.
+This requirement may be waived under exceptional circumstances (see B.S. to Ph.D. programs earlier in the College of Engineering and Computer Science section of the catalog). - The applicant must provide three reference letters (at least two from academia) that address the student's research potential, motivation, relative academic achievement and personality.
 Forms are supplied with applications for admission. - 4.
 Applicants whose native language is not English must produce evidence of proficiency in written and spoken English.
-A score of 213 or more on the Test of English as a Foreign Language (TOEFL) is considered satisfactory.
+A score of 213 or more on the Test of English as a Foreign Language (TOEFL) is considered satisfactory-International students from non-English speaking countries must be proficient in written and spoken English as evidenced by a score of at least 500 (Paper-Based Test) or 213 (Computer-Based Test) or 79 (Internet-Based Test) on the Test of English as a Foreign Language (TOEFL) or a score of at least 6.0 on the International English Language Testing System (IELTS).